near/nearcore/tools/congestion-model/README.md

 receipts.
 These can be forwarded or kept in a queue for later forwarding.
 It all depends on your strategy for applying backpressure.

-In the end, go to [src/main.rs] and add your design to the list of tested designs.
+In the end, go to [src/main.rs] and add your strategy to the list of tested strategies.

 ## Add more workloads